qad3n/Qube-Loader/README.md

 ## Roadmap

-- Grow API coverage.
-More reads, writes, events, and built-in hooks for corners of the game not yet surfaced.
-This is the bulk of ongoing work that will take up most of my time.
+What is implemented today is covered under "Loader services" and the feature examples below.
+Still ahead:

-- Loader services mods actually need: a per-mod config and save-data API, a mod manifest with a stable id, dependency resolution and load order, ABI gating at load time, and an enable/disable registry so a bad mod can be toggled off instead of deleted.
+- grow API coverage: more reads, writes, events, and built-in hooks for parts of the game not yet surfaced (the bulk of ongoing work)
-- A Lua scripting tier so mods can be written without a C++ compiler (maybe).
+- a Lua scripting tier, so mods can be written without a C++ compiler (maybe)
-- Server-side support (`Server.exe`), building on the client/server seam already in the API.
+- server-side support (`Server.exe`), building on the client/server seam already in the API

 ## Structure

 ```
-CMakeLists.txt        umbrella build (add_subdirectory modloader + example_mod)
+CMakeLists.txt        umbrella build (add_subdirectory modloader + example_lib + example_mod)
 build.sh  build.bat   build on Linux (mingw) / Windows (MSVC)
 run.sh                build, launch Cube.exe under Wine, inject, tail the log (Linux)
 cmake/                mingw cross toolchain (Linux only)